CPP payments: How much will you get from Canada Pension Plan in retirement?

 Don’t count on the maximum

 When planning for retirement, the first piece of advice I give is not to plan on getting the maximum.
-When you look at the average payout of CPP, it’s just a little over $500 per month, which is a long way from the maximum.
+When you look at the average CPP payment, it’s just a little over $640 per month, which is a long way from the maximum.
 In other words, not everyone gets the maximum.
 At the most basic level, the amount you get from CPP depends on how much you put into CPP.

 The best way to figure out how much CPP you qualify for is to get your CPP statement of contributions.
 Call Service Canada 1-800-277-9914 and ask for a CPP Statement of Contributions.
 They will provide you with access to your online statement.